 In this section, we have outlined a simple contract theory model that demonstrates the economic rationale for mortgage covenants that impose rent-floors.
 This model was simple enough to provide intuition, but too simple to be confronted with actual data.
-Therefore, in the next section, we build up a flexible structural model of landlords, banks, and tenants, that can actually be estimated and used to construct counterfactuals.
+Therefore, in Section 6, we build up a flexible structural model of landlords, banks, and tenants, that can actually be estimated and used to simulate counterfactuals.